First recorded by Mel & Tim (US #19/R&B #4 1972).

 “The song was brought to the attention of the band by drummer Ronnie Chipres.
 The Blendells were playing it at one of their gigs when Eddie Davis heard it and urged them to record it.
 Lead singer Sal Murillo says the song was recorded in one take.
 Many in the ‘West Coast East Side’ music community believe The Blendells would have achieved far more success had most of its members not been drafted into the Vietnam War.

 First recorded as “Let’s Get Together Soon” by Dusty Springfield (1970).

 Hit version by Sharon Paige with Harold Melvin & The Blue Notes (US #42/R&B #1 1975).

-From the wiki: “‘Hope That We Can Be Together Soon’ was written by Kenneth Gamble and Leon Huff and first recorded by Dusty Springfield (as ‘Let’s Get Together Soon’) for her 1970 album A Brand New Me (which was also produced by Gamble and Huff) but not released as a single.
-It scored a hit, though. when in 1975 it was covered and released by Sharon Paige and Harold Melvin & the Blue Notes as the second promotional single from the album To Be True.”
+From the wiki: “‘Hope That We Can Be Together Soon’ was written by Kenneth Gamble and Leon Huff and was first recorded by Dusty Springfield (as ‘Let’s Get Together Soon’) for her 1970 album A Brand New Me (which was also produced by Gamble and Huff) but not released as a single.
+It scored a hit, though. when in 1975 it was covered and released by Sharon Paige with Harold Melvin & the Blue Notes as the second promotional single from the album To Be True.”